 Days and Hours of Operation:

-Free on Thursdays, but reservations are still required.
+$10 per person (no children under the age of 9 permitted) for a 30-minute, docent-led tour. $8 for self-guided tours.
+Free on the first Thursday of the month, but reservations are still required.
 Tickets can be reserved online only 60 days in advance.